 The food and drink category is full of excellent discount codes and vouchers which you can use for your next grocery store visit.
 Iceland, ASDA and Waitrose are just some of the brands that have unused voucher codes.
 Families spend a lot on their groceries so you may wish to use vouchers that off a certain percentage off your shopping if you are above a threshold.

 Before you arrive at the grocery store, you should also look for vouches in your daily newspaper and also in magazines that the brand itself publishes.
 These are normally delivered with newspapers through the post but can also be stacked in the corner of the entrance of the store.

 Get creative with ingredients

-Parents don’t have the time to experiment with dishes and flavors, sometimes you have to cope with whatever’s left in the fridge.
+Parents don’t have the time to experiment with dishes and flavors.
+Sometimes when it comes to feeding a family on a budget, you have to cope with whatever’s left in the fridge.
 Chances are that you’ll create something odd with a mixture of different flavors and not all of them will collaborate with each other.

 Vegetables are a lot more forgiving to your taste buds when they’re mixed and matched though.
 Odd vegetable dishes are something you can fix-up in very little time and they can a great side dish to almost any meal.
 Children also react positively to bright vibrant colors, so mixing up a bowl of red bell peppers, green broccoli, yellow sweetcorn, orange carrots and white onions will usually go down well.
 Even bland dishes can be made delicious with a pinch of salt and a palm-full of seasoning.